Enlightenment is the end of suffering.~ Buddha

 When I first came across these words years ago, they failed to register.
 In the depths of alcoholism and anorexia, my mind, therefore my ego, was the predominant force in my life.
 I cowered to it.
 Believed it.
 Every choice I made, every action was dictated by it.
 My ego served itself.
 And I served it.

-I was not open to change because without my egoic mind I truly believed I was nothing.
-Fear of nothing is a powerful suppressant for change.
-It’s also a powerful motivator for staying right where you are.
+I was not open to change because without my ego, that is to say, my mind, I truly believed I was nothing.
+Fear of nothing is a powerful motivator for staying right where you are.
 Even if right, where you are, is locked within a destructive cycle created by a dysfunctional mind and perpetuated by its powerful voice.

 How do we break that cycle?